bgopikrishna/content/blog/indexeddb-on-steroids-using-dexie.js.md

   // reset input
   todoInput.value = ''
 });
 ```

 We also attached this to the `onclick` method directly.
 The `toggleTodoCompleteStatus`  will take the to-do list HTML element and the completed status from the [dataset](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset) property of the HTML element.

-All the changes are immediately reflected in the UI as we have already subscribed to `todoObservable`
+All the changes are immediately reflected in the UI, as we have already subscribed to `todoObservable`

 ### Exercise

 Till now, we learned how to create a database, create a table, add data, and update data.
 As a small exercise, add delete todo functionality which deletes the todo item from the database by finding the proper methods from [dexiejs docs](https://dexie.org/docs/).

 ### Final Code

 <iframe src="https://replit.com/@bgopikrishna/DexieJS-Tutorial?embed=true" width="600" height="400" />